dotnet/machinelearning-samples/samples/fsharp/getting-started/Clustering_Iris/README.md

     let trainingDataView = MultiFileSource(DataPath) |> reader.Read
 ```
 ### 2. Train model
 Training the model is a process of running the chosen algorithm on the given data.
 It is implemented in the `Fit()` method from the Estimator object.
-To perform training we just call the method and provide our data object  `IrisData` and  prediction object `ClusterPrediction`.
+To perform training we just call the method and provide our data.
 ```fsharp
     let model =
         env